VOSS Solutions: History

-VOSS Solutions was established in 2003 and headquartered in Richardson, Texas, with additional offices in Reading, Berkshire, United Kingdom and Cape Town, South Africa.
+VOSS Solutions was established in 2003 with offices in Reading, Berkshire, United Kingdom, the USA, Australia, and Cape Town, South Africa.
 The company was co-founded by Henry Barton, Christopher May, Derek Lipscombe and Stefan Peters in Reading, Berkshire, United Kingdom.
-Lipscombe is a director of VOSS Solutions, Barton is the vice-president of strategy, Peters is the vice-president of sales and May is the vice-president of business development.
+Lipscombe is a director of VOSS Solutions, Barton is the vice-president of strategy and Peters is the vice-president of sales.
 The company's chief executive officer (CEO) is Michael Frayne.
-May and Frayne usually contribute to Cisco Telephony Tribune, an independent report on the Cisco telephony market published by Telecom Reseller.

-VOSS became Cisco System's market partner in 2005 for the service provider managed services market and is the UC management platform in Cisco's Hosted Collaboration Solution (HCS).
+In 2005, VOSS became Cisco System's market partner for the service provider managed services market and then the UC domain management platform in Cisco's Hosted Collaboration Solution (HCS).

-The company is a past winner of the Total Telecom World Vendor Awards.
-It is a past finalist of the UBM Tech Best of Enterprise Connect, the European Tech Tour UK & Ireland Tech Tour, The Sunday Times Tech Track 100 and the Clearwater Cloudex 20:20.
+During this time, the company was a winner of the Total Telecom World Vendor Awards.
+It is also a past finalist of the UBM Tech Best of Enterprise Connect, the European Tech Tour UK & Ireland Tech Tour, The Sunday Times Tech Track 100 and the Clearwater Cloudex 20:20.